 So you want to know what Rocky Mountain Ham Radio offers?
 We are definitely not your traditional amateur radio club.
 We offer our services to other ham radio clubs and ARES groups to help them be successful in their missions.
 From technical knowledge to potential ham training and licensing, mentoring and technical learning classes in “RMHam University” as well as equipment and design on emergency and non-emergency communications services.
 Oh don’t get me wrong, we still have many activities to foster camaraderie, but that’s just a chance to unwind.
 Our team meets at the our organization events listed on the calendar above and you’re welcome to attend.
 Make yourself known to a purple shirt member when you get there!

 In addition to our fixed repeater assets and microwave network, Rocky Mountain Ham Radio has many assets at their disposal which can be utilized on a first come-first served basis.
-Some equipment is quite expensive and any damage will be expected to be repaired, training will be required for some equipment.
+Some equipment is quite expensive and any damage will be expected to be repaired, training will be required prior to the use of some of our equipment.

 - APRS Trackers for various needs, high power and small units are available

 - 3 Deployable “PODCOMM” Portable On Demand COMMunications systems in a box, HF, VHF, UHF, Digital Modes

 - 3 Emergency Restoral Vans “QRV” with air mast and generators, satellite uplink systems, HF, VHF, UHF, Internet, Point to Point Data Systems and linking capability, VoIP telephone systems with a cache phones

 - Multiple transportable repeaters, analog, digital, linked, whatever the need or mode, amateur or commercial